SudhilRaj/ColdFusion-Basics/README.md

 ColdFusion also provides an administration interface (the ColdFusion Administrator), which enables you to customize your ColdFusion environment.

-** For installation/run steps you can refer 'steps.txt' file.
+** For installation/run steps you can refer 'steps.md' file.

 ** For detailed information on CF visit https://www.quackit.com/coldfusion/tutorial/coldfusion_introduction.cfm